 on a couch.
 I said 'You guys brought me to the wrong place!'
 They sit me down in front of the guy and he immediately looks at my foot and grabs it and starts grinding this huge lump in my foot like he's trying to smash it.
 He basically smashes the bruise out of my foot.
 All the blood disperses throughout my foot -- which obviously is not a sound medical procedure.
 My foot wound up getting infected from it.
 Crazy intense pain.
 I couldn't walk for three weeks."

-If you'd like to learn more about "Fight Quest" and martial arts, please look into the links on the next page.
+If you'd like to learn more about "Fight Quest" and martial arts, please look into the links below.